realA10001986/Time-Circuits-Display/README.md

 This offset, which can range from -3.0 to 3.0, is added to the sensor measurement, in order to compensate sensor inaccuracy or suboptimal sensor placement.

+#### Use speedometer display

+Check this if you have an external speedo display connected and want to use it.
+See [here]()

+#### Display type

+Type of speedo display.
+Several types are supported, mostly Adafruit or Seeed/Grove LED segement displays.
+See [here](#speedometer)

+#### Speedo brightness

+Brightness of speedo display when displaying speed.

+#### Speedo sequence speed factor

+Since the DMC-12 wasn't the world's fastest car, it's acceleration figures might soon get boring if played in real-time.
+This factor speeds up the acceleration.

+#### Display GPS speed

+If a GPS receiver is connected, this selects whether to display GPS speed on the speedo display.
+This only makes sense if the Time Circuits are mounted in a car.
+See [here](#gps-receiver)

+#### Display temperature

+Selects whether temperature as received from a suitable sensor is displayed on the speedo display, when it is idle (ie no time travel is in progress).

+#### Temperature brightness

+Brightness of speedo display when displaying temperature.

+#### Use fake power switch

+Check this if you want to use a fake power switch.
+See [here](#fake-power-onoff-switch-external-time-travel-trigger)

+#### External time travel button: Delay

+Selects a delay (in millisconds) from when pressing the external time travel button until the time travel sequence starts.
+See [here](#fake-power-onoff-switch-external-time-travel-trigger)

+#### Play complete time travel sequence

+For externally triggered time travels, this selects if the entire sequence (including acceleration, if a speedo is available) is played, or the only the short re-entry sequence.
+See [here](#fake-power-onoff-switch-external-time-travel-trigger)

+#### Use compatible external props

+This selects whether a GPIO pin is activated upon a time-travel in order to control external props.
+See [here](#controlling-other-props)

+#### Play time travel sounds

+If other props are connected, they might bring their own time travel sound effects.
+In this case, you can check this to disable the Time Circuit's own time travel sounds.